-For this unit the student is required to demonstrate achievement of three outcomes.
+For this unit students are required to demonstrate achievement of three outcomes.

 On completion of this unit the student should be able to express ideas through the production of original texts.

 To achieve this outcome the student should demonstrate the knowledge and skills to: